Joan Bennett c. 1940s (left) and Rita Hayworth in Gilda, 1946

 This creates a slinky ripple-like effect.

-Plus it adds fabulous movement and unique visual interest to this dress.
+Plus it adds fabulous movement and unique visual interest to the dress.

 Speaking of that layered skirt, note that layering techniques for dresses was also a thing in the 40s.